twbs/bootstrap-npm-starter/README.md

 Stylelint is included, as is Bootstrap's default Stylelint config, [stylelint-config-twbs-bootstrap](https://github.com/twbs/stylelint-config-twbs-bootstrap).
 This is the same linter configuration we use in the main Bootstrap project.
 It's run via the `npm test` command, which is invoked in our `ci.yml` Actions workflow file.

+At the root of the repo, `.stylelintignore` is used to list files that we ignore when linting and `.stylelintrc` is where we tell Stylelint to use the Bootstrap config.
+The former is recommended based on your specific needs, while the latter is required.

 ## Copyright

 &copy; @mdo 2020-2021 and licensed MIT.